everard/rosewm/README.md

 | SCREEN LOCKER       | Yes                                   |

 # CONFIGURATION
-There is a number of configuration files.
-These files are looked-up in the following configuration directories (in the specified order):
+The Compositor is configured via a number of configuration files.
+These files are looked-up in the following directories (in the specified order):
  1. _$HOME_/.config/rosewm
  2. /etc/rosewm